Luvideria/quicker_FLIP/README.md

 A Python implementation is also available.

 Please see testpy.py for an example.
-For performance reasons, the images to compare have to be in one large vector, and width and height have to be supplied.
-This allows a very straightforward and fast `memcpy`.

 Many loops have been parallelized and some merged.
 This implementation heavily relies on `#pragma omp single` to allow for concurrent tasks